Juno First

-Juno First (ジュノファースト) is a 1983 fixed shooter video game developed and published by Konami for arcades; in North America, it was distributed by Mylstar Electronics.
+is a 1983 vertically scrolling shooter video game developed and published by Konami for arcades.
+It was released in Japan in July 1983 and in North America by Mylstar Electronics in September 1983.
 The game is a shooter with a slightly tilted perspective, similar to Nintendo's 1980 game Radar Scope.
 The game was ported to the MSX, Commodore 64, Atari 8-bit computers, and IBM PC.

 Gameplay

 Juno First presents a set number of enemies per level, but they do not make a gallery formation like Galaga or Space Invaders.
 Instead, the player's ship can move forward and backward (in addition to left and right) to hunt enemies in an orientation that is vertical, but has some horizon-oriented tilt.
 This style of gameplay would be re-used in a later Konami shooter, Axelay.

 The player destroys waves of enemies to finish levels.
 Starting formations vary from stage to stage.
 In addition, the player can pick up a humanoid, upon which the screen will have a red tint.
 While this happens, every enemy the player shoots will earn the player 200 more points than the previous enemy destroyed.
 The original score for shooting an enemy while in humanoid mode depends on the stage.